CorbettCajun/basic-memory-node.js/docs/ROADMAP.md

 This document outlines the development roadmap for bringing the Node.js implementation of Basic Memory to feature parity with the original Python version.
 The roadmap is organized into phases with specific tasks, priorities, and completion criteria to track progress effectively.

 > **CRITICAL NOTE: Data Structure Compatibility**
->

 > It is of utmost importance that the Node.js implementation maintains **exact** compatibility with the Python version in terms of:

-> - Database schema structure and relationships
+- Database schema structure and relationships
-> - Entity and relationship modeling
+- Entity and relationship modeling
-> - Variable naming and dictionary structures
+- Variable naming and dictionary structures
-> - Cross-referencing methods
+- Cross-referencing methods
-> - Metadata formats and serialization
+- Metadata formats and serialization
-> - Front matter parsing and storage
+- Front matter parsing and storage
-> - Link relationship storage
+- Link relationship storage
->

 > Since both implementations may potentially use the same database and/or Markdown files, any divergence in data structures or storage methods could corrupt shared data.
 All implementation decisions must be verified against the Python version to ensure perfect compatibility.

+## Documentation Structure

+The project uses a comprehensive documentation strategy with specialized documents for different aspects of development.

+### Core Documentation Files

+1. **MASTER.md**
+   - Centralized documentation repository
+   - Real-time synchronization of .md files
+   - Mirroring of workspace structure
+   - Comprehensive documentation sections:
+     - Architectural specifications
+     - API documentation
+     - Development guidelines
+     - Security protocols
+     - Testing procedures
+     - Deployment instructions

+2. **WORK-LOG.md**
+   - Continuation points for sessions
+   - Preservation of context
+   - Tracking of task statuses
+   - Cross-session references
+   - History of MCP tool executions

+3. **CHANGES.md**
+   - Records of modifications with timestamps
+   - Rationales for changes
+   - Impact assessments
+   - Version tracking
+   - Documentation of breaking changes

+4. **README.md**
+   - Overview of the project
+   - Installation instructions
+   - Usage examples
+   - Development setup guidelines
+   - Integration guide for MCP tools

+5. **ROADMAP.md**
+   - Project development timeline
+   - Phase-based task organization
+   - Progress tracking mechanisms
+   - Verification protocols
+   - Version control guidelines

+### Additional Documentation

+The project includes these specialized documentation files to support development:

+- **DECISIONS.md**: Records of architectural and technical decisions
+- **FOLDER-STRUCTURE.md**: Overview of project organization
+- **TODO.md**: Tracking of tasks and priorities
+- **API-DOCS.md**: Specifications and examples for APIs
+- **SECURITY.md**: Guidelines and protocols for security
+- **IMPLEMENTATION_COMPARISON.md**: Detailed comparison of Python and Node.js implementations
+- **COMPATIBILITY_TEMPLATE.md**: Templates for ensuring cross-implementation compatibility
+- **OBSERVATION_MODEL_COMPATIBILITY.md**: Documentation of model compatibility between implementations
+- **DATA_STRUCTURE_COMPATIBILITY.md**: Detailed mapping of data structures between implementations

+### Documentation Maintenance Protocols

+- All documentation changes must be linked to specific tasks/features
+- Core files must be updated within 24 hours of related code changes
+- Documentation review is required at each milestone verification
+- Technical writers should review documentation for clarity and completeness
+- Cross-references between documentation files must be maintained

 ## Table of Contents